bckohan/enum-properties/CONTRIBUTING.rst

 Contributing
 ############

-Contributions are encouraged and welcome!!
+Contributions are encouraged!
 Please use the issue page to submit feature requests or bug reports.
 Issues with attached PRs will be given priority and have a much higher likelihood of acceptance.
 Please also open an issue and associate it with any submitted PRs.
+That said, the aim is to keep this library as lightweight as possible.
+Only features with broad based use cases will be considered.

 We are actively seeking additional maintainers.
 If you're interested, please contact me_.

 Installation
 ------------

 `enum-properties` uses Poetry_ for environment, package and dependency management.
 Poetry_ greatly simplifies environment bootstrapping.
-Once it's installed.
+Once it's
+installed:

 .. code-block::